bornedj/rustBook/README.md

 ### Object Orientated Programming Features

-Rust has encapsulation, and types and enums represent objects; however, Rust lacks inheritance that often classifies a language as an OOP language.
+Rust has encapsulation, and types and enums represent something similar to objects; however, Rust lacks inheritance that often classifies a language as an OOP language.
+Trait objects allow for something similar to duck typing in dynamic languages but do so with a cost to performance.